-Technical Procedure for Ninhydrin
+Technical Procedure for Ninhydrin-HFE7100

-- 1.0 Purpose This procedure outlines how to make ninhydrin solution and apply it to items of evidence. - 2.0 Scope This procedure applies to porous items of evidence that are to be examined for the presence of latent prints.
-Ninhydrin reacts to the amino acids present in fingerprint residue and turns the amino acids purple when the reaction is complete.

-3.0 Definitions - N/A

-4.0 Equipment, Materials and Reagents
+- 1.0 Purpose This procedure outlines how to make the Ninhydrin-HFE7100 solution and apply it to items of evidence. - 2.0 Scope This procedure applies to porous items of evidence that are to be examined for the presence of latent prints.
+Ninhydrin reacts to the amino acids present in fingerprint residue and turns the amino acids purple when the reaction is complete. - 3.0 Definitions -N/A - 4.0 Equipment, Materials and Reagents- (Alternatively pre-mixed solutions may be purchased from a commercial forensic supplier).